 After a comfort break, we head back across the border into Donegal.
 Stopping for panoramic 360 views at an ancient Celtic stronghold, and in the afternoon we enter the magnificent and remote Glenveagh National Park.
 We have three options to make our way to up the castle and gardens – via shuttle bus (included in tour price), cycling* or, the simple old-fashioned way.
 Whatever the method the journey is simply beautiful along a glacial lake with potential sightings of wild deer and golden eagles.

-Accommodation tonight will be either Nesbitt Arms in Ardara or the Waterfront, Dungloe.
+Accommodation tonight will be the Waterfront, Dungloe.

 *optional activity from €15